neurorishika/commitments/pages/dei/urminstem.md

 ---
-title: URM in STEM
+title: Underrepresented Minorities in STEM
 layout: default
 nav_order: 4
 parent: Diversity, Equity, and Inclusion
 permalink: /dei/urm-in-stem
+has_children: true
+has_toc: false
 ---

-# Resources for Underrepresented Racial/Ethnic Minorities in STEM careers
+# Resources for Underrepresented Minorities in STEM